 Relaxed hair can look sleek and sophisticated, but it's not effortless.
 In its own way, it's just as high maintenance as natural hair.
 Because chemical straightening is a harsh process, nourishing your tresses is essential to maintaining its health.
-A proper regimen for relaxed Black hair doesn't need to be complicated or expensive, but it should be consistent.
+A relaxed hair regime doesn't need to be complicated or expensive, but it should be consistent.
 "Caring for relaxed hair has many similarities to caring for natural hair with a few major differences, says celebrity hairstylist," says celebrity hairstylist Monaé Everett.
 Ahead, check out an expert-approved hair care regimen for relaxed hair.